Actindo-AG/Documentation/EDI/Overview/04_TipsTricks.md

 - Review this specification for the segments your business partner has defined as required and ensure that you have this data available.

 - Note the following:
     - The names of the segments and fields in the EDIFACT message structure differ slightly from the names in the Actindo visual representation of the structure.
 The Actindo elements have a prefixed capital letter with an underscore.
-For example **LIN** (EDIFACT message structure) and **S_LIN** (Actindo visualization of the structure).
+For example, what is called a **LIN** segment in the EDIFACT message structure is called **S_LIN** in the Actindo visualization of the structure.
     - Some segments are mandatory (M) only in case the optional segment (O) above is to be filled.
 See the example:

       ![Mandatory segments of the EDIFACT standard](../../Assets/Screenshots/EDI/Overview/OptionalSegment.png "[Mandatory segments of the EDIFACT standard]")